 The pathways above are not intended to meet the QAA Benchmarks for Specialist Masters programmes.
-It is expected that non-cognate students will initially register for the general pathway, but may transfer as an informed decision after covering the core materials.

 The decision to include these pathways was made in the light of the research indicating the market demand for these areas.
 It is possible that in the region, a demand might become manifest in other areas (e.g. Public Sector Management, Information Technology) in which case a proposal will be presented for the validation of any additional pathways.